abhinavsingh/proxy.py/README.md

   --enable-events       Default: False.
 Enables core to dispatch lifecycle
                         events.
 Plugins can be used to subscribe for core events.
+  --enable-proxy-protocol
+                        Default: False.
+If used, will enable proxy protocol.
+                        Only version 1 is currently supported.
   --enable-conn-pool    Default: False.
 (WIP) Enable upstream connection
                         pooling.
   --key-file KEY_FILE   Default: None.
 Server key file to enable end-to-end